 The US FDA placed vernakalant IV on clinical hold during the Phase III ACT V trial in October 2010.
 Cardiome plans to work with the FDA to lift the hold and resume clinical development for the US market.

-In September 2012, Merck returned global marketing and development rights for the vernakalant back to Cardiome.
+In September 2012, Merck returned global marketing and development rights for the vernakalant program back to Cardiome.